 - 4 minute read

-In January 2022, the rate of inflation in the UK hit 5.4% – the highest it has been for 30 years.
-To control it, the Bank of England has raised interest rates.
+In 2022 the rate of inflation in the UK hit the highest point it has been for 30 years.
+To control it, the Bank of England raised interest rates.
 At the same time, we’re seeing costs rising across the board, but particularly in the squeezed energy markets.

 Individually, these events make for compelling headlines, but to understand the true implications they have for financial wellbeing and their impact on savings, pensions and the cost of living, it’s important to look at them together.

 While non-specialist media tends to treat them as distinctly different topics, it is the collective relationship between the three that amplifies the effect they each have on our finances.

 The Covid-19 pandemic and Brexit have both contributed significantly to a rise in the cost of goods; compromising production and supply chains, creating demand that outstrips supply and inflating prices.